Configuration Alternatives at Runtime#

 The following backend options are available:

-trt(default): TensorRT support for optimized performance on supported GPUstorch: PyTorch with cuEquivariance for GPU accelerationtorch_baseline: PyTorch with DeepSpeed for distributed training and inference
+trt(default): TensorRT with cuEquivariance kernels for optimized performance on supported GPUstorch: PyTorch with cuEquivariance kernels for GPU memory-management and accelerationtorch_baseline: PyTorch with DeepSpeed kernels for GPU memory-managment and acceleration

 Running with PyTorch+cuEquivariance#